brutalzinn/boberto-minecraft-launcher/README.md

 - Force update modpack button

+- Modpacks can be configured to non premium account or premium account.

+- A easy tool to create modpacks and sync with web server [ModPack Creator](https://github.com/brutalzinn/CriadorDeMods)

-This launcher is originaly create by luuxis.
+This launcher is originaly create by luuxis and adapted for my use case

 Feel free to join us community on Discord.

 [<p align="center"><img src="https://discordapp.com/api/guilds/819729377650278420/embed.png?style=banner4" alt="discord">](https://discord.gg/X54Qb9em9Y)